Skip to main content

 A. All committees of the City of Snohomish shall be created by ordinance of the City Council and shall contain a statement of purpose and need.

 1. Standing Committees.
-Such committees are established to conduct business delegated by the legislative body (City Council) and may be authorized by separate state statue or City ordinance.
-Example of a standing committee is the Planning Commission.
+Such committees are established to conduct business delegated by the legislative body (City Council) and may be authorized by separate state statute or City ordinance.
+An example of a standing committee is the Planning Commission.

 2. Special Committees.
-Such committees are to investigate a special subject and report back to the City Council.
-An example is the Midtown Planning Commission.
+Such committees are to investigate a special subject for a limited time frame and report back to the City Council.
+An example is the Midtown Planning District Task Force.

-3. Citizen Advisory Committees.
-Such committees are to promote citizen, community member, property owner and business owner participation on a particular subject or function.
-An example is the Public Safety Commission.
+3. Community Advisory Committees.
+Such committees are to promote community participation on a particular subject or function.
+An example is the Public Safety Board.